Sigrid Modernization Recipes MCP

 - Which maintainability property and technology to target

-- Your coding principles and framework conventions (e.g. “methods should have a single responsibility”, “we use the repository pattern for data access”)
+- Your coding principles and framework conventions (e.g. “we use the repository pattern for data access”).
+It is best practice to include these in your agent’s context file.

 - When to fix vs. when to accept (e.g. “if the module is small and follows single responsibility, mark as accepted”)